weaviate/weaviate-io/developers/weaviate/current/architecture/resources.md

 For optimal search and import performance, all previously imported vectors need to be held in memory.
 However, Weaviate also allows for limiting the number of vectors in memory.
-By default, when creating a new class, this limit is set to 2M objects.
+By default, when creating a new class, this limit is set to `math.MaxInt64` (i.e., `9223372036854775807`) objects.
 A disk lookup for a vector is orders of magnitudes slower than memory lookup, so the cache should be used sparingly.

 Generally we recommend that:
 - During imports, set the limit so that all vectors can be held in memory.
 Each